American Physiological Society

 The American Physiological Society is a non-profit professional society for physiologists.
-It has nearly 10,000 members, most of whom hold doctoral degrees in medicine, physiology or other health professions.
+It has nearly 10,000 members, most of whom hold doctoral degrees in medicine, physiology, or other health professions.
 Its mission is to support research and education in the physiological sciences.
-The society publishes 16 peer reviewed journals, sponsors scientific conferences, and sponsors awards to further this mission.
+The society publishes 16 peer-reviewed journals, sponsors scientific conferences, and sponsors awards to further this mission.

 Governance

-Since it was founded in 1887, the APS has had 93 presidents lead the organization, beginning with founder Henry Bowditch and continuing through its current president, Linda C. Samuelson.
-The APS is governed by an elected Council consisting of the president, the president-elect, the immediate past president, and nine councilors.
-Management of the affairs of the society is the responsibility of a full-time executive director, appointed by and responsible to the Council.
+Since it was founded in 1887, APS has had many notable scientists lead the organization, beginning with founder Henry Bowditch and continuing through its current president.
+APS is governed by an elected Board of Directors.
+The Board includes a president, immediate past president and president-elect, each serving a one-year term.
+Management of the affairs of the society is the responsibility of a full-time chief executive officer, who serves as secretary of the board.
 The society maintains a staff and offices in Rockville, Maryland.
-It conducts its operations based on a constitution and bylaws, as given in the society's Operational Guide.
-As a nonprofit scientific organization, the society holds tax-exempt status.
-The organization is managed by Executive Director Scott Steen, CAE, FASAE.